 I am currently an Associate Professor of Information Systems (Practice) at SMU School of Information Systems (SIS).
 I teach a Master of IT in Business - Financial Services, and have covered Digital Banking Enterprise Architecture, Corporate & Institutional Banking, Digital Payments & Innovations, and Lifecycle Implementation of Banking Products.
 In addition to these courses, I have sponsored/supervised over 20 banking related postgrad Capstone Projects.
 I also teach undergraduate courses, and have covered Enterprise Solution Development, Enterprise Integration, Architectural Analysis, and Software Engineering.
 In addition, I have sponsored/supervised over 50 undergrad Capstone Projects.
-I serve as Faculty Advisor and Track Coordinator for our undergrad Financial Technology Career Track, and I am actively involved in our Curriculum Review Committee.
+I serve as Faculty Advisor and Track Coordinator for our undergrad Financial Technology Career Track (handed over to Randy Duran on 1st July 2024).